nategri/apple2/animation_2color/README.txt

 Run as 'python hgranimate.py' from a command prompt.
 If run with no arguments it will generate this 'help' output:
 'USAGE: hgrdither.py [outputfilename] [inputgif] [brightness (float of order 1.0)] [videosize (normal,small,tiny)]'

+NOTE: There is now a final (mandatory) option that sets a threshhold for what bytes are updated (range: 0-255).
+Start this at 30 and lower it if you get animations that are too 'lossy.'
+Increasing improves compression at the cost of clarity.

 'videosize' adjusts the size of black borders around the animation.
 This helps with file size.
 Example files were created with 'small'.

 IMPORTANT: Images must first be manually converted to a size of 280x192.